-We visited the medieval tomb of Saladin (1137-1193), the as they only had a few short weeks to prepare for the event. first sultan of Egypt and Syria who led the Muslim military Two weeks prior to my arrival, the grounds were covered in campaign against the Crusaders in the Levant.
+Next morning, Tuesday 16th, a group of us visited one of my favourite destinations, Old Damascus, one of the oldest continuously inhabited cities in the world.
+We did a fascinating walking tour where we soaked up the city's ancient ambiance while pondering whose footsteps we were walking in.
+We visited the medieval tomb of Saladin (1137 - 1193), the first sultan of Egypt and Syria who led the Muslim military campaign against the Crusaders.
 Next we saw the impressive Umayyad Mosque, one of the earliest and most important Islamic religious structures in the world.
-Next morning, Tuesday 16th, a group of us visited one of This beautiful mosque is where a shrine is purported to my favourite destinations, the ageless city of Old Damascus. enclose a relic honoured by Muslims as well as Christians, Founded the 3rd millennium BC, Damascus has a wealth of the head of St. John the Baptist.
+This beautiful mosque is where a shrine is purported to enclose a relic honoured by Muslims as well as Christians, the head of St. John the Baptist.
+In 2001 Pope John Paul II spent three days in Syria and visited the mosque.